kiboschool/course-frontend-web-dev/src/lessons/advanced-javascript/advanced-array-methods-2.md

 This one doesn't require a callback function; instead, you pass in the value you're searching for.

-In conclusion, JavaScript provides powerful built-in array methods that help you manipulate and work with arrays in an efficient manner.
+In conclusion, JavaScript provides powerful built-in array methods that help you manipulate and work with arrays efficiently.
 A key aspect to understand is the use of callback functions within these methods.